acacode/swagger-typescript-api/README.md

 # swagger-typescript-api

 - Support for OpenAPI 3.0, 2.0, JSON and YAML
-- Generate the API client with Fetch or Axios from an OpenAPI Specification
+- Generate the API client for Fetch or Axios from an OpenAPI Specification

 Any questions you can ask [**here**](https://github.com/acacode/swagger-typescript-api/discussions)